-Figure 294: OnGuard Settings
+Figure 289 OnGuard Settings

-Table 194: OnGuard Settings
+Table 177: OnGuard Settings

 Container Description Global Agent Settings Configure global parameters for OnGuard agents.
 Parameters include the following: CacheCredentialsForDays: Select the number of days the user credentials should be cached on OnGuard agents.
 WiredAllowedSubnets: Add a comma-separated list of IP or subnet addresses.
 WirelessAllowedSubnets: Add a comma-separated list of IP or subnet addresses KeepAliveIntervalSeconds: Add a keep alive interval for OnGuard agents EnableClientLoadBalance: Enable this option to load balance OnGuard authentication requests across ClearPass Policy Servers in a cluster AllowRemoteDesktopSession: Enable this option to allow OnGuard access via a Remote Desktop session.
 HideLogoutButton: Enable this option to hide the Logout button.
+InstallVPNComponent: Enable this option to install the OnGuard VPN component.
+UseWindowsCredentials: Enable this option to allow a user's Windows credentials for authentication.
+SupportEmailAddress:Enter an email address that will automatically populate the "To:" field in the user's email client when they send logs.
 Policy Manager Zones Configure the network (subnet) for a Policy Manager Zone Agent Version Current agent version.
 Agent Installers The URLs for the different agent deployment packages for Windows and Mac OS.
 Managed Interfaces Select the type of interfaces that OnGuard will manage on the endpoint.

-Mode Select one of: Authenticate - no health checks.
+Container Description Mode Select one of: Authenticate - no health checks.
 Check health - no authentication.
 OnGuard does not collect username/password.
 Authenticate with health checks.
 OnGuard collects username/password and also performs health checks on the endpoint.
-Username/Password The label for the username/password field on the OnGuard agent.
-This setting is not valid for

-Container Description text the "Check health - no authentication" mode.
+Username/Password text The label for the username/password field on the OnGuard agent.
+This setting is not valid for the "Check health - no authentication" mode.
 Client certificate check Enable to also perform client certificate based authentication.
 OnGuard extracts the client certificate from the logged in user's certificate store and presents this in the TLS exchange with Policy Manager.
 Agent action when an update is available This setting determines what the agent does when an update is available.
 Options are Ignore, Download Installer, Notify User.
 URL In a captive portal scenario, the network device presents a captive portal page prior to user authentication.
 This portal page is presented when the user browses to a URL that is not authorized to be accessed prior to authentication.
 Enter such a URL here.
 Save/Cancel Commit the update information and generate new deployment packages.